 Converting an old sound set

 To convert an old-style Entourage sound set, you've first got to get the six sounds out of the single file.
-If you've still got a machine that can run Classic, you could use ResEdit to export the resources, but I found that FIle Juicer ($18 shareware with a fully-functional free trial) work easiest.
+If you've still got a machine that can run Classic, you could use ResEdit to export the resources, but I found that FIle Juicer ($18 shareware with a fully-functional free trial) worked easiest.
 Drag your sound set file onto File Juicer's main window and you'll have a folder created on your Desktop with the name '[SoundSetName] Juice'.
 Inside that folder is a 'sfil' folder with 12 files in it -- the six sounds as .sfil files and as .mov files.
 File Juicer provides an Automator action that uses iTunes to convert the sounds to AIFF, or if you have QuickTime Pro you can just open the six .mov files and use Export » Sound to AIFF to get six AIFF files.
 At this point, you're ready to move on the same as if you were starting from scratch ...
+(See below for an updated warning about the size of those AIFF files.)

 Creating a new sound set